 Coronavirus-related travel restrictions constantly change and as we understand your worries that you might not be able to travel we now offer flexible rebooking or deferral options for all customers booked to travel with us.
 In addition, we aim to confirm the status of holidays before balance payments are due.
-The policy below sets out our current booking conditions as of 10th July 2020 and temporarily supersedes our standard booking conditions as applicable, but we reserve the right to change it in line with circumstances as they develop as we will always put our clients’ safety first.
+The policy below sets out our current booking conditions and temporarily supersedes our standard booking conditions as applicable, but we reserve the right to change it in line with circumstances as they develop.

 - NEW BOOKINGS: We’re now offering full refunds for all new bookings if your booking is cancelled due to COVID-19.

 - EXISTING BOOKINGS: If you have paid your deposit or balance: monies will be retained by us and may be used as a travel credit towards any future holiday.

 - You have the opportunity to defer and all monies paid will be held as a future holiday booking payment.